 Resources and Tools

-Water for Women and our partners are improving efficiencies and delivery of inclusive, accessible and sustainable water, sanitation and hygiene (WASH) through the development and sharing of useful resources and tools for and from our CSO and research partners, local organisations and governments on the ground in the 16 countries our projects are operating, contributing valuable knowledge and learning to the global WASH sector.
+Water for Women and partners are improving efficiencies in the delivery of climate-resilient, inclusive water, sanitation and hygiene (WASH) through the development and sharing of useful resources and tools for and from our CSO and research partners, local organisations and governments on the ground in the 16 countries in which our projects are operating, contributing valuable knowledge and learning to the global WASH sector.

 There are of course a great number of resources available on these and other specific topics related to WASH, and many cross-cutting development themes.
-We keep our resources archive up to date with resources and tools from our partners and resources developed or supported by Water for Women.
+We keep our resources archive updated with resources and tools from our partners and resources developed or supported by Water for Women.

 You can search all via the button below and select thematic tags to find what you are looking for.